 Having a wide variety of plants in the garden will also make it suitable for a wider range of moth species.
 Try to have a mixture of large and small flowering plants plus a few shrubs, and a small tree if you have room.
 Your choice of plant species can also make a big difference.
 Flowers with plenty of nectar will provide a good source of food for adult moths, while certain plants can provide the necessary food for caterpillars.

 Your garden is home to many beautiful moths which have important roles in the garden ecosystem.
 Even a small garden can easily support over a hundred species of moths, and you may find many more if yours adjoins other suitable gardens or has trees nearby.
-Our downloadable leaflet shows a selection of the moths that could be in your garden!
-Get the leaflet here.
+Our downloadable leaflet shows a selection of the moths that could be in your garden.

-Nectar Plants - Most moths need to refuel with nectar to give them the energy they need for flying.
+Most moths need to refuel with nectar to give them the energy they need for flying.
 Some flowers have more available nectar than others, so by choosing the best plants you can make your garden a better feeding station.
 You should aim to have plenty of nectar-bearing flowers out in as many months as possible, including early spring and late summer and autumn.
 Night-scented plants are particularly good for moths, and actually evolved their night-time perfume to attract moths to pollinate their flowers.
-Download our list of nectar plants for moths and take it to your local garden centre for inspiration!
-Get the list here.
+Download our list of nectar plants for moths and take it to your local garden centre for inspiration.